Further Revised- 9/15/15

 (6) Warm White 3500K

-While one could argue that the green emitters add nice colors, the science cannot be argued with and that is these are purely useless lights when it comes to ESSENTIAL PUR.
-It simply adds color by reflecting the light back into our eyes.
+While one could argue the green emitters add nice colors, the science cannot be argued with, that is these are purely useless lights when it comes to ESSENTIAL PUR.

 As well the use of warm while emitters is also very questionable, as no one would ever place Neutral or especially a warm white fluorescent light over their reef aquarium, YET it is somehow OK for an LED?